spotinst/help/src/docs/tools-and-provisioning/ci-cd/jenkins.md

 ## Important Configuration Notes

 - Jenkins must be restarted after installing the Spot plugin.
-- The connection between the Jenkins' agents and Master is vital, make sure that this connection is working properly.
+- The connection between the Jenkins' agents and controller is vital, make sure that this connection is working properly.
 - Executors per instance- By default, the number of executors per agent (the number of parallel jobs that a node can run) is based in the number of vCpu of the instance.
 You can override this configuration by setting the Instance type weight.
 For each instance type that you define in the Elastigroup, add the desired number of executors.